luiscoco/GoogleCloud_Sample15-Gemini-dotNET8-WebAPI/README.md

 ## 4. Run and test the application

+We build and run the app in Visual Studio 2022

 ![image](https://github.com/luiscoco/GoogleCloud_Sample15-Gemini-dotNET8-WebAPI/assets/32194879/0428e301-e349-435b-bd52-2445726219e7)

-We send a POST request
+We send a **POST** request

 ![image](https://github.com/luiscoco/GoogleCloud_Sample15-Gemini-dotNET8-WebAPI/assets/32194879/f3a286b1-a51f-4308-820e-bbfb16d3025a)